CoolCoderSJ/Climalearn/README.md

 # Climalearn
- An attempt to tackle United Nations Sustainability Goal 13.3 using datasets from NASA, the US Department of Energy, the US Department of Agriculture, the United Nations Environmental Programme, and Google
+ An attempt to tackle United Nations Sustainability Goal 13.3 using datasets from NASA, the US Department of Agriculture, and Google as well as sources such as the USDOE, NOAA, Drought.gov, and UNEP.